obfusu/jekyll-blog-backup/_posts/2019-07-30-bc-before-c.md

 modified_time: '2019-07-31T14:44:14.730+05:30'
 ---

-Before going to C, lets see why programming languages were invented.

 Computers are the most dumbest thing in this world.
 They understand only 2 terms - 0 or 1, and this language is called as binary.

 The very first programs were exactly written in this language.
 For example to add 2 numbers, the program would look like this.